-In Golden Sun Dark Dawn, two of the main antagonists show up in an early dungeon.
+In Golden Sun: Dark Dawn, two of the main antagonists show up in an early dungeon.
 One is a green-haired Blood Knight called Blados.
-The other is a bishounen guy with long blue hair, whom Kraden seems to know from thirty years ago, at the time of the first two games, in which one of the villains was a bishounen guy with long blue hair.
+The other is a bishonen guy with long blue hair, whom Kraden seems to know from thirty years ago, at the time of the first two games, in which one of the villains was a bishonen guy with long blue hair.
 But this can't be the same guy, he's wearing a mask!... that covers less than half his face.

 In WWE SmackDown vs. Raw 2011, at one point in Rey Mysterio's storyline after angering the All-American American Jack Swagger you play as Evan Bourne against newcomer Todo Americano (which means All-American) who other than wearing a mask looks like Swagger, wears gear similar to Swagger, and has all the same mannerisms and moves.

-This trope returns to the Tales series in the PS3 version of Tales Of Graces through a series of skits in which Richard takes on a superhero identity named "Masque de Baronia" to do good deeds for his friends.
-However, his 'costume' consists of little more than a turban and a piece of cloth covering his mouth, worn along with his normal attire.
+This trope returns to the Tales series in the PS3 version of Tales of Graces through a series of skits in which Richard takes on a superhero identity named "The Mask of Barona" to do good deeds for his friends.
+However, his 'costume' consists of little more than Richard putting on a turban and see-through veil on his face, worn along with his normal attire.
+And its shown as a small cut-in of said disguise blatantly overlaid on Richard's normal skit portrait.
 Of course, everyone instantly sees through it except for Asbel and Sophie.

 Hubert unintentionally walks into this during his Disguised in Drag moment in the play in Fendel.
 It's lampshaded first, when an audience member points out that the evil queen looks just like Strahta's top Lieutentant.
 Then it's played straight when Hubert starts hamming it up and the man decides no respectable military officer would make such a spectacular fool of themselves.